 Quick Facts on Ginger

-- Ginger has a very strong and unpleasant taste (hot, spicy and bitter)
+- Raw ginger has a very strong and unpleasant taste (hot, spicy, and bitter) for guinea pigs.

 - Ginger is native to Southeastern Asia.